 I have a human, now.
 Finally.
 She lives in a nice house.
 My pups and I get to go outside and look at the sun whenever we want.
 The ground outside is soft and green.
 My human calls it grass.
 I’ve learned the smells of grass, sunshine and rain.
 Heaven must smell like this too.
 My human named me Dorothy.
 After the girl who clicked her heels and finally found her way home.
 She told me the story, but I didn’t get it all.
 Doesn’t matter.
 I’m hers, and she’s mine.

 This was the first story in my Rainbow Series.
 They’ve slowly grown, over time.
 The first version of this piece was published on my Steemit blog in September ’17.
-It was the second short story I ever wrote, and looking back, I saw plenty of things I’d do differently now, so I took it through a few rounds of editing, as well as submitting it for peer review over at The Writers’ Block.
+It was the second short story I ever wrote, and looking back, I saw plenty of things I’d do differently now, so I took it through a few rounds of editing, as well as submitting it for peer review with my critique group.

 That doesn’t mean I wasn’t proud of that story, but as a writer and editor, I’ve learned a lot in the relatively short time I’ve been writing.

-These stories have always served a dual purpose.
+These stories mean a lot to me.
 I write them, not because I like doing so.
 Far from it.
 The sadness tied up in them is exhausting and heartbreaking.
 But through them, I try to give a voice to neglected, abandoned or abused dogs.
 I try to raise awareness about issues involving animal welfare.

 As always, dear reader, thank you for sharing this with me.